Zenitugo/Ansible-Docker-Task/documentation.md

 **To check on the terminal, use the following commands:**

       - To see the docker images you pulled use `docker images`
-      - To see the docker containers created use `docker container ps`
+      - To see the docker containers created use `docker ps`
+      - To see all containers(both running and stopped) use `docker ps -a`

 ### Image of the nginx server
 ![nginx](./images/docker-nginx.png)